 The Fastest Way to See the Grand Canyon

-Without a doubt, booking a helicopter tour is the fastest and more dramatic way to check out the Grand Canyon.
+Without a doubt, booking a helicopter tour is the fastest and most dramatic way to check out the Grand Canyon.
 You can book a tour that takes you over Lake Mead and the Hoover Dam, before stopping at Grand Canyon West or the South Rim.
 Make sure to ask about which destinations each tour will stop at before booking as they’re not all the same.
-You can get to the Grand Canyon in 90 minutes this way and spend up to 5 hours total.
+You can get to the Grand Canyon in 90 minutes this way and spend several hours exploring the views.

 Helicopter tours to the Grand Canyon leave from the Strip or from Henderson, which is closer to the Nevada-Arizona border.
 Maverick Helicopters, 5-Star Las Vegas Helicopter Tours, and GC flight all operate out of Las Vegas city, but you’ll also find Papillion Grand Canyon Helicopters in Henderson.
 These tours typically start at $200 but average around $450.